radfre/Reddit-Clairvoyance/README.md

 # Reddit-Clairvoyance
-USing OSINT Techniques To learn about Cyberattack Rates and topics while gathering a List of Users nad  posts processed thorough a natural language model to gauge malice or likelihood of malicious intent in the posts/comments.
+an open-source OSINT (Open-Source Intelligence) application that extracts data from Reddit posts, comments, and users.
+The app is built in Python and is designed to identify and track potential data breaches and cyber-attacks.

 One of the key features of Reddit-Clairvoyance is its ability to identify and flag potentially malicious content.
-Through the use of natural language processing (NLP) the system can analyze posts and comments to determine the likelihood of malicious intent or harmful behavior.
+Through the use of natural language processing (NLP) the system can analyze posts to determine the likelihood of malicious intent or harmful behavior.

 Features: